ut-ims-robotics/hl_ur5_ik/README.md

 ## How to run

+1. Make sure, that ROS machine and HoloLens are in the same network.

-1. On ROS machine open 3 terminals.
+2. On ROS machine open 3 terminals.
 In all of the source your workspace.

-2. In the first terminal launch rosbridge with `roslaunch rosbridge_server rosbridge_websocket.launch` command.
+3. In the first terminal launch rosbridge with `roslaunch rosbridge_server rosbridge_websocket.launch` command.

-3. In the second terminal launch moveit with `roslaunch ur5_moveit_config demo.launch`
+4. In the second terminal launch moveit with `roslaunch ur5_moveit_config demo.launch`

-4. In the third run the node with `rosrun hl_ur5_ik ur_ik_request` command
+5. In the third run the node with `rosrun hl_ur5_ik ur_ik_request` command

-5. Open the deployed app in Hololens.
+6. Open the deployed app in Hololens.

-6. Done.
+7. Done.
 You can control the joints of the robot by moving the sphere around.